 Drink 16 oz of water in 10 minutes.
-Eating less will be automatic.
+Can’t manage the full amount?
+Start with 8 oz, are even 4 oz, just get started.
+You will find that eating less will be automatic.
 In spite of yourself.
-I understand that you do not think this will work for you.
+I understand that you don’t think this will work for you.
 How do you know?
 Try it.

 The way to consistently lose weight?
 You have to develop new habits.
+Losing weight habits, not habits that help your gain.
 Build a lifestyle.
 A lifestyle that allows your new habits to stay.

 The successful way?
 Make small changes.
 Ones you can maintain.

 The new change for the first week of your new healthy eating plan weight loss strategy?